 One of the biggest things you’ll need to account for is sound.
 Many monitors don’t have speakers, and if they do, you won’t want to rely on them for any online gaming encounters.
 You can connect external speakers to the Xbox One’s optical out port to get sound.
 You can also plug any headphones you have laying around into a Xbox One controller an get sound that way.
 The best way is to invest in Xbox One headphones.

 How to Connect an Xbox One to a Monitor or TV

 To connect an Xbox One to a monitor or television, unbox the free HDMI cable that came with your console.
 If the monitor or television has an HMDI port built in, simply connect one end to the Xbox One’s HDMI Out port.

 Next connect the other end to the HDMI port on your display.
 Monitors should begin working immediately, but televisions may need to be turned to their INPUT channels to work.
 How you get your TV to INPUT depends on its make and model.
 Refer to the manual that came with your television if you don’t know how.

 Next, navigate to the Settings pane.
-It’s the second from the bottom.
+It’s to the right side.

 Select All Settings.